Regional Council of French Guiana

 The Regional Council of French Guiana (French: Conseil régional de la Guyane) was the elected regional council of French Guiana.
 It ceased to exist on 1 January 2016, when it was replaced by the Assembly of French Guiana.

-The council was composed of 31 members, presided over by the President of the Regional Council of French Guiana.
-The council was headquartered at the Cité Administrative Régionale, near the outskirts of Cayenne.
+It was composed of 31 members, presided over by the President of the Regional Council of French Guiana and headquartered at the Cité Administrative Régionale, near the outskirts of Cayenne.